 Bill Kazmier winning another World’s Strongest Man competition.

 How strong was Kaz?
 The simple answer is Bill Kazmaier was the strongest human of his era and one of the very strongest humans who ever lived.
 He set all-division powerlifting world records and then broke them again and again.
 Chest and shoulder pressing, squatting, deadlifting, curling, strongman events—Kaz excelled at all of them.
 Bill Kazmaier had no weaknesses, only strengths.
-He won the World’s Strongest Man so easily three times in a row that he was uninvited for years because he was “too dominant.”
+He won the World’s Strongest Man so easily three times in a row that he was supposedly uninvited for years because he was “too dominant.”
 Kaz’s short pro wrestling career included stints in the WWF and the WCW.
 For years he travelled the world, taking on strength challenges to prove he was indeed the world’s strongest man.
-In 1991, Bill Kazmaier became the first person to press overhead (with one hand) the “unliftable” 173-lb., thick-handled Thomas Inch dumbbell.
+In 1991, Bill Kazmaier became the first verified person to press overhead (with one hand) the “unliftable” 173-pound, thick-handled Thomas Inch dumbbell.
+Kaz wasn’t a good wrestler, but he was a phenomenal strength athlete.

 1. MARK HENRY